SeanKilleen/seankilleen.github.io/_posts/2020-11-28-cool-things-i-learned-about-nunit-while-re-launching-the-docs.md

   - libraries
 date: 2020-11-28 11:28 -0500
 ---
-While [porting the NUnit docs to a new, modern web site](https://seankilleen.com/2020/07/announcement-i-am-now-the-lead-for-the-nunit-docs-project/) I had the rare opportunity -- to actually read a ton of the docs!
+While [porting the NUnit docs to a new, modern web site](https://seankilleen.com/2020/07/announcement-i-am-now-the-lead-for-the-nunit-docs-project/) I had a great opportunity -- to actually read a ton of the docs!

 I've used NUnit for a long time in various cases, but I still learned a bunch of new things.
 I'll highlight a few here below in case you were less familiar as well.